How I Simplify Troubleshooting for IT Users by Mapping Invisible 5G Networks

 Network ITs with Some 5G experience

-"Many tools don’t reflect real-time changes, especially hardware connections…I have to ask our on-site guys to confirm."
+"Many tools don’t reflect real-time changes…I have to ask our on-site guys to confirm."

 Tim

-"Finding the root cause of a tower outage means digging through 100+ nodes."
+"Finding the root cause of a tower outage means digging through 100+ device."

 Molly